Ford Focus review - MPG, CO2 and running costs

 The Focus has great fuel economy, is reasonable to insure and doesn't fare too badly come resale time.

 The Ford Focus boasts a range of strong engines that each balance performance and economy well.
-Ford’s ubiquitous 1.0-litre EcoBoost petrol engine comes in two power outputs, as does the 1.5-litre EcoBlue diesel.
+Ford’s ubiquitous 1.0-litre EcoBoost petrol engine now features mild-hybrid tech and comes in two power outputs, while there's 1.5- and 2.0-litre EcoBlue diesel options.
 All come with six-speed manual gearboxes as standard and this is invariably the best option for those wanting to maximise economy and minimise CO2 emissions.

 Any Focus Estate model will trail its five-door hatch slightly on emissions and fuel economy, but this model remains competitive with its rivals on this front.

 The most basic Ford Focus models should be incredibly cheap to insure.
-Zetec models start at group 11, while ST-Line comes in at group 15.
+Zetec models start at group 11, while ST-Line comes in at a competitive group 13.
 The most expensive to insure is the ST, which sits much higher in group 34 in its most powerful petrol version; opt for the diesel and it’s group 23.
-All-in-all, that puts the Focus on par with the Golf, which starts at group 7 and rises to 19 for the highest-spec sub-GTD/GTI models.

 In this review

 - 1Ford Focus reviewThe Ford Focus is a great-handling family hatchback that matches is rivals on interior quality and cabin space.

 - 2Engines, performance and driveIn either of its two suspension configurations, the Focus is more fun than a family car has any right to be.

 - 3MPG, CO2 and running costs - currently readingThe Focus has great fuel economy, is reasonable to insure and doesn't fare too badly come resale time.